davidzheng814/davidzheng814.github.io/README.md

 # My Website
-Visit davidzheng814.github.io to learn about me and what i do
+Visit [my website](davidzheng814.github.io) to learn more about me and what I do.